What is the application deadline for this program?

 This Executive Master’s Program is very affordable.
-The tuition cost (including books) for student entering the program in April 2013 is $34,500 and is payable in installments of $11,500.
+The tuition cost (including books) for student entering the program is $34,500 and is payable in installments of $11,500.
 In addition to the $34,500, a $500 orientation fee is payable no later than one month after admissions notification.
 This $500 covers the costs of meals and lodging during the 3-day required orientation on the Binghamton University campus.

 Classes are scheduled on Saturday’s in midtown Manhattan at the SUNY Global Center between 8:30 a.m. and 5:00 p.m.
 Please note that a 3-day weekend orientation is conducted in April that is held on the Binghamton University Campus.

 How many hours per week should I expect to spend on the course outside of the classroom?